ProGraphics/prostyle.io/pages/documentation/properties.md

 <hr class="t60 b60">

 ## Crop
-The <code>crop</code> property determines whether the contained content is visible outside of the container.
-Cropping causes [3D](/concepts/#3d) to be rendered flat.
+The <code>crop</code> property determines whether the content is visible outside of the container.
+For instance, if a layer contains a text item, and the text item is positioned partly beyond the layer's bounds, should it appear cut off or display normally?

+Cropping may cause [3D](/concepts/#3d) rendering to appear flat, per the [CSS Transforms Specification](https://drafts.csswg.org/css-transforms/#3d-rendering-contexts) that browser's implement.

 ### Values
 _undocumented_